Sports in South Carolina: Major league

-South Carolina has no major professional franchise of the NFL, NHL, NBA, MLS, or MLB located in the state; however the NFL's Carolina Panthers (based in Charlotte, North Carolina), the NBA's Charlotte Hornets (based in Charlotte, North Carolina), the NHL's Carolina Hurricanes (based in Raleigh, North Carolina), and MLS' Charlotte FC (based in Charlotte, North Carolina) represent both North and South Carolina.
+South Carolina has no major professional franchise of the NFL, NHL, NBA, MLS, or MLB located in the state; however the NFL's Carolina Panthers (based in Charlotte, North Carolina), the NBA's Charlotte Hornets (based in Charlotte, North Carolina), the NHL's Carolina Hurricanes (based in Raleigh, North Carolina), and MLS' Charlotte FC (based in Charlotte, North Carolina) are considered to represent both North and South Carolina.
 In addition, the Panthers played their first season in Clemson, and maintain training facilities at Wofford College in Spartanburg.

 The highest level of professional sports played by a team from South Carolina is the Charleston Battery, who play in the USL Championship, the second division of the U.S. Soccer pyramid.

 Minor league

 There are numerous minor league teams that are either based in the state, or play much of their schedule within its borders.
 The Charlotte Knights, a Class AAA minor league baseball team, played at a stadium in Fort Mill, South Carolina, just across the border from Charlotte until the team moved to a new ballpark in Uptown Charlotte in 2014.
 Currently, six teams play in the state, all at the Class A level.
 The Greenville Drive and Hub City Spartanburgers play in the High-A South Atlantic League, and the Augusta GreenJackets (in North Augusta), Charleston RiverDogs, Columbia Fireflies, and Myrtle Beach Pelicans play in the Low-A Carolina League.

 For a state where natural ice is a rarity, professional ice hockey has been popular in a number of areas of the state since the 1990s.
 Though four teams competed at one time in South Carolina, the ECHL (formerly called the East Coast Hockey League) currently oversees operations of only two franchises, the Greenville Swamp Rabbits and the South Carolina Stingrays.
 The Stingrays play in the North Charleston Coliseum, located in North Charleston.

 The Charleston Battery play professional soccer in the USL Championship, the second division of the U.S. Soccer pyramid, which is technically not a minor league as the concept doesn't apply to the soccer tier system.
 The team plays in the soccer-specific Patriots Point Soccer Complex, located in Mount Pleasant.
 Founded in 1993, the Battery are the oldest continuously operating soccer club in the United States.
 Greenville Triumph SC are members of USL League One, a step below the Championship in the third division, and played their inaugural season in 2019.
 The Triumph play their home matches at Paladin Stadium.

 The American Basketball Association currently oversees operations of only three semi-pro basketball franchises, the South Carolina Warriors which are based in Myrtle Beach, the Greenville Galaxy which are based in Greenville, and the Palmetto State Rizers which are based in Columbia.